kube-object-storage/lib-bucket-provisioner/README.md

 ### Bucket Deletion
 When an OBC is deleted the `Delete()` method is always called regardless of the OB's _reclaimPolicy_.
 This differs from the Kubernetes external lib implementation which only invokes `Delete()` when the _reclaimPolicy_ == "Delete".
-The reason to always call `Delete()`is so that provisioners can perform any needed bucklet cleanup, even when the storage class dictates that the underlying bucket should be retained.
+The reason to always call `Delete()`is so that provisioners can perform any needed bucket cleanup, even when the storage class dictates that the underlying bucket should be retained.
 For example, ACLs and related user cleanup could be done if desired by the provisioner.
 But it also places an extra burden on provisioners to support the _reclaimPolicy_ (which resides in the OB).